wo80/vs-suitesparse/libs/README.md

-This directory should contain external dependencies in the corresponding `x86` or `x64` subfolders
+This directory should contain external dependencies in the corresponding `x86` or `x64` subfolders.

 The Visual Studio solution expects the following static libraries to be present:
  * libf2c.lib